hayasalman/Supermarkets-Sales-Predictions-Regression/README.md

 ## Performance Evaluation & Draw Conclusions

-In terms of determining which of the models have the best performance results which will be our consideration as the final solution.
-Since we evaluate the performance for the regression problem we will use the following metrics that embedded with sklearn or we can use user-defined function to compute the results:
+In terms of determining which of the models have the best performance results and will be used as a final solution.
+And as it's regression task we will use the following metrics that embedded with sklearn or we can use user-defined function to compute the results:

 1. **RMSE** (Root Mean Squared Error): the value must be as small as possible.
 2. **MSE** (Mean Squared Error) : the value must be as small as possible.
 3. **MAPE** (Mean Absolute Percentage Error) : the value must be as small as possible.